Sony WF-1000XM4 review

 The circular outer surface of each earpiece is a touchpad and, by using the Headphones Connect app, you can customise the functionality of each one.
 They can control volume and playback or switch between noise-cancelling and ambient sound modes through the usual combination of taps, presses and long holds – and the headphones are quick to respond to these actions.
 Switching between sound modes, changing volume and activating and deactivating features such as Quick Attention (which drops the volume of what you’re listening to, so you can have a quick conversation without having to remove the earbuds from your ears) happen with minimal fuss.

-The Sony WF-1000XM4 borrow the Speak-to-Chat function that debuted in the WH-1000XM4 over-ear headphones (and which has also carried over to their new successor, the WH-1000XM5).
+The Sony WF-1000XM4 borrow the Speak-to-Chat function that debuted in the WH-1000XM4 over-ear headphones and is now part and parcel of every premium Sony headphone and earbud that has followed.
 This feature allows you to talk to someone while the earbuds are still in place and is triggered when you start talking.
 It works well, although as is the case with the over-ears, it’s only triggered a second or so after you start talking.

 On the inside of the XM4 is plenty of new technology.
-The earbuds feature an improved DAC and analogue amplifier and are powered by a new Integrated Processor V1.
-Sony claims it provides a clearer sound and even better noise-cancelling than their predecessor.
-The new model also gets Sony’s DSEE Extreme audio processor with Edge-AI, which we have also experienced in the WH-1000XM4 and XM5 over-ear headphones, and is designed to upscale low-bitrate music files to near hi-res quality.
+The earbuds feature an improved DAC and analogue amplifier and are powered by a new Integrated Processor V1 (the newer XM5 have V2 and a superior HD Noise Cancelling processor QN2e).
+Sony claims this processor provides a clearer sound and even better noise-cancelling than their predecessor.
+The new model also gets Sony’s DSEE Extreme audio chip with Edge-AI, which we have also experienced in the WH-1000XM4 and XM5 over-ear headphones and now too the WF-1000XM5, and is designed to upscale low-bitrate music files to near hi-res quality.

 There’s no aptX HD support onboard, but the XM4 support Sony’s LDAC format, which, streamed over Bluetooth from a compatible source, allows hi-res audio files up to 24-bit/96kHz to be transmitted at data rates of up to 990kbps.